-OBJECTIVE 4: Utilize available agency data through the Quality Improvement process to enhance and support program development, staff and vendor training and services to customers.
+OBJECTIVE 3: Utilize available agency data through the Quality Improvement process to enhance and support program development, staff and vendor training and services to customers.

 - 1. Review the current regulations and update procedures as needed based on QI data to ensure client access to services, supports and movement toward self-sufficiently and integrated competitive employment. - 2.
 Review WIOA data contained in the RSA-911 and RSA Dashboard quarterly to assess agency outcomes, areas for enhancement and program development for staff, vendors, and customers. - 3.
 Enlist VRTAC-QM as relevant to provide technical assistance. - 4.
 Review relevant data and enlist support and assistance from SRC as relevant. - 5.
 Continue monthly customer satisfaction surveys.
 Utilize findings to shape program development and service needs, vendor, and staff training. - 6.
 Continue QI quarterly case reviews and targeted case reviews as relevant. - 7.
 Utilize QI findings to shape procedural consideration, training needs, and program development. - 8.
-ORS supervisors and staff will utilize QI resources to assist with monitoring of 60 day and 90-day compliance, annual reviews, and IPE amendments to ensure service delivery to meet client's changing needs.
+ORS supervisors and staff will utilize QI resources to assist with monitoring of 60 day and 90-day compliance, annual reviews, and IPE amendments to ensure service delivery to meet client's changing needs. - 9.
+ORS is involved in the second year of a grant-funded three-year pilot to measure effectiveness of services delivered under Pre-ETS.
+For each service provided under the 5 Pre-ETS categories, a pre and post assessment is done by vendor to measure skills or knowledge gained.
+Results go straight into a real-time database which is available to ORS and the vendors providing the service.

-OBJECTIVE 5: Provide agency staff with up-to-date tools and technology that enhance delivery of services to customers and capture reportable data.
+OBJECTIVE 4: Provide agency staff with up-to-date tools and technology that enhance delivery of services to customers and capture reportable data.

 - 1. Provide Staff Training and support as the agency transitions to new Electronic Case Management/MIS System. - 2.
 Utilize the wage interface tool within the ECMS to upload reportable RI UI wage data. - 3.
 Utilize available wage data tools such as the Work # available through DHS and State Wage Interchange System (SWIS) to capture WIOA Post Exit wage data for cases not available in the RI UI data base.
 Explore ability to develop a wage interface tool to upload SWIS data into the new ECMS for reportable data collection. - 4.
-Continue to educate and enhance agency staff's knowledge and use of various electronic platforms that enhance the delivery of services to consumers such as Teams, ADOBE, virtual access, Sharepoint, Zoom etc. - 5.
+Continue to educate and enhance agency staff's knowledge and use of various electronic platforms that enhance the delivery of services to consumers such as Teams, ADOBE, virtual access, SharePoint, Zoom etc. - 5.
 Acquire and onboard the J Morrow "Ticket" tracker system into the ECMS program. - 6.
-Continue to utilize and provide CareerScope, Virtual Job Shadow, and explore other tools and resources that may make VR Counselor work more efficient, such as SARA. - D. EVALUATION AND REPORTS OF PROGRESS: VR AND SUPPORTED EMPLOYMENT GOALS
+Continue to utilize and provide CareerScope, Virtual Job Shadow, and explore other tools and resources that may make VR Counselor work more efficient, such as SARA.